rsharvesh16/RAG-App-AWS/README.md

 ## Notes

-- Ensure your PDF files are in the `data/` directory.
 - The script uses AWS Bedrock services, so make sure your AWS credentials are properly configured.

 ## Example

-1. Place your PDF files in the `data/` directory.
-2. Run the Streamlit app.
+1. Run the Streamlit app.
+2. Upload Your PDF Document first which has text.
 3. In the sidebar, click "Vectors Update" to process the PDF files.
-4. Ask a question in the main interface and click "Mistral Output" to get the answer.
+4. Ask a question in the main interface and click "Llama3 Output" or "Mistral Output" or "Amazon Titan Text Output" to get the answer.

 ## License